tillitis/tillitis-key1/doc/system_description/fpga.md

 execution modes - firmware and application.
 Basically, in application mode the access is more restrictive.

-The API for all cores is described in XYZ.
+The API for all cores is described in the [Software documentation](software.md).

 ### Cores

 #### CPU
 The CPU core is an instance of the [PicoRV32 core](https://github.com/YosysHQ/picorv32).